SDITools/cjar/README.md

     manually create this file by copying and pasting the Client ID, Client Secret (click “Retrieve client secret”), Technical Account ID, and Organization ID into a `.json` file.
-Reference `?cja_auth` for more inforamtion on the variables needed.
+Reference `?cja_auth` for more information on the variables needed.
 Using the preconfigured JSON file is the easiest method.
 15. Locate the config.zip file that automatically downloaded in step 6.
     Unzip the file and move the ‘private.zip’ to your desired location.